5jt/dyalog-cookbook/manuscript/18 GUI.md

 Obviously this is a GUI that allows a programmer to search the current workspace.

 We would like to emphasize that it is a very good idea to keep the UI and its code separate from the application.
 Even if you think that you are absolutely sure that you will never go for a different --- or additional --- UI, you should still keep it separate.

 Over and over again assumptions like "This app will only be used for a year or two" or "This app will never use a different type of GUI" have proven to be wrong.

 Better prepare for it from the start, in particular because it takes actually little effort to do this early, but it will be a major effort if you need to change or add a GUI later.

-In our example application, which by the way is completly independent from the application we have refined over and over again in previous chapters, we keep the "business logic" in `#.BusinessLogic`.
+In this chapter we will construct the GUI shown above as an example, and we will keep all stuff that is not related to the GUI in `#.BusinessLogic`.

 Everything that is GUI-related starts their names with `MainGUI`.